 - Shop around.
 But don’t consider price alone.
 The insurer of your choice should offer a fair price and deliver the quality service you would expect if you needed assistance in filing a claim.

 - Raise your deductible.
 The higher your deductible, the more money you can save on your premiums.

 - Buy your home and auto policy from the same insurer.
-We' will give you 18% percent discount on auto and 10% discount on home insurance.
+We’ will give you an 18% percent discount on auto and a 10% discount on home insurance.

 - Do not miss a discount.
 Companies offer several types of discounts, but they don’t all offer the same discounts in California.
 That’s why you should ask your agent or company representative about any discounts available to you.
 For example, since retired people stay at home more than working people, they are less likely to be burglarized and may spot fires sooner.
 Retired people also have more time for maintaining their homes.
 If you’re at least 55 years old and retired, you qualify for a good discount at some companies.

-- Stop smoking.
+- Be a prudent homeowner.- Keep your property free of hazards that might damage your house.- Stop smoking.
 Smoking accidents account for more than 23,000 residential fires every year.
 Some insurers offer to reduce premiums if no one in the home smokes.

 - Be loyal to the insurer.
 If you’ve kept your coverage with a company for several years, you may receive a special discount for being a long-term policyholder.

 - Review the limits in your policy and the value of your possessions at least once a year.
 You want your policy to reflect the value of your home and belongings.